rudrankbasant/v4/content/projects/QuizBackend.md

 showInProjects: true
 ---

-A backend application using Django and Python to create an Ecommerce website backend.
+A backend application to provide operations questions and answers with each question in relation to different quizzes.
+Feature of providing random questions from quizzes.
+Built with Django Rest Framework and Python